 None Cypro Archaic Period: 750 – 475 BC

-This was a prosperous and productive period in Cyprus, despite being conquered by other empires.
+In the Archaic period Cyprus achieved another great period of prosperity and productivity.
 Populations and literacy increased, along with monumental architecture and a ruling class who indulged in luxury and ostentation.

 From now on we have direct, translated written records, and dates can be much more precise.
 Earlier dates were inferred from linked finds in other countries, and the stratification of archaeology.

 Late in the 8th century BC the expansion of the Assyrian empire had swept west as far as the Phoenician, coast and in 707 BC Sargon II set up a stele in Kition recording the submission of seven Cypriot kings.
 Before this Shilta, the Phoenician king of Tyre, had asked the Assyrians for help in suppressing a rebellion of his subjects in Cyprus who were withholding their tribute (Kition?).
 Until recently these two inscriptions were taken to mean that Cyprus was invaded and conquered, but the Assyrian records show that in 707BC Cypriot leaders (presumably fearing attack and wanting access to the vast trade the Assyrians controlled) jointly went to Sargon II in Babylon, offering gifts and allegiance.
 In consequence the Cypriot city kingdoms were probably never attacked and did not become vassal states.
 Instead they became client kingdoms and the resultant trade brought the island great wealth.
 Evidence of these riches can be seen in monumental architecture and magnificent burial gifts, such as wood and ivory Phoenician furniture, and horses drawn chariots and hearses with the animals sacrificed beside them.